 Dream Sociometry is an approach to dreamwork created by Joseph Dillard in 1981 based on the sociometric methodology developed by psychiatrist J.L.
 Moreno beginning in 1914.
 Dr. Moreno, a younger Austrian contemporary of Freud’s, is most widely recognized as the creator of psychodrama.
 He also developed the role playing procedures made famous by T-groups and sensitivity groups as well as by Fritz Perls and Gestalt therapy.
 Dream Sociometry is the foundational methodology for Integral Deep Listening.

 “Dream Sociometry” means “the measurement of groups found in dreams.”
-It assumes that dream characters, life events, and mythic themes can be productively approached as if they are members of ad hoc intrasocial groups, or temporary, intention-based, internal social networks or “intrasocial” groups.
+It assumes that dream characters, life events, and mythic themes can be productively approached as if they are members of ad hoc intrasocial groups, or temporary, intention-based, internal social networks.
 The nature of these intrasocial groups is explored through a process of character identification, or structured role play.
 Characters are asked to score themselves regarding eight degrees of preference, “like,” “like a lot,” “love,” “dislike,” “dislike a lot,” “hate,” “don’t care,” and “no preferences.”
 Responses are noted numerically in a grid called a Dream Sociomatrix.
 Tabulations of this data can be used to form a visual presentation of the relationships of the various dream group members.
 This depiction is called a Dream Sociogram.

-Dream Sociometry demonstrates that from the perspective of spirit there is little meaningful difference between internal, subjective dream reality and waking “objective” reality.
-Its advantage is its thoroughness.
+Dream Sociometry is very thorough in its exploration of any particular dream. .
 By the time you have created the Dream Sociomatrix, associated Commentaries, and displayed the data from the Dream Sociomatrix in the Dream Sociogram, you will have examined the dream or the life situation from a number of legitimate but relatively autonomous perspectives.
 The result will be a broader, more inclusive perspective that transcends and includes the drama that created the experience in the first place.
 This is, relatively speaking, moksha, or radical freedom in relationship to the dreamer’s original perspective within the dream and of the dream upon awakening and making associations to it.
-Hundreds of Dream Sociomatrices were created during the 1980’s before the IDL Interviewing Instruction format was developed.
+Hundreds of Dream Sociomatrices were created during the 1980’s before the IDL Interviewing Protocols were developed.

 Will you benefit from learning more about Dream Sociometry?